 This temple named ‘Fo Guang Shan He Hwa’ was built in 2000 and occupied and maintained by an abbess and four nuns.
 The temple is dedicated to Guan Yin, a female Buddha.
 Her name means: The wise full of compassion.
 Her statue can be admired within the public area of the temple.
 The Zeedijk and Nieuwmarkt area are also known as the Chinatown of Amsterdam; it is the neighborhood where in the beginning of the 20th century the first Chinese people established themselves within Europe.
 Therefore you can find a lot of Chinese shops here like Toko Dun Yong, restaurants like Nam Kee and Sea Palace and even the street signs are also written in Chinese.
-The Chinese neighborhood is unique in the world because besides the Chinese there are living a lot of other nationalities as well.
-You can see this from the many Thai restaurants like Bird, Me Naam Naan and Song Kwae.
+The Chinese neighbourhood is unique in the world because besides the Chinese there are living a lot of other nationalities as well.
+You can see this from the many Thai restaurants in this neighbourhood, of which Restaurant Bird is definitely the best!

 C) Leeuwenburgh House